kubernetes/kubernetes/docs/proposals/core-metrics-pipeline.md

       CloudProvider CloudProvider `json:"cloud_provider"`
       // ID of cloud instance (e.g. instance-1) given to it by the cloud provider.
       InstanceID InstanceID `json:"instance_id"`
-      // The number of cores in this machine.
-      NumCores int `json:"num_cores"`
-      // The amount of memory (in bytes) in this machine
-      MemoryCapacity uint64 `json:"memory_capacity"`
     }

     type CloudProvider string